 Playing Off the Veining

-If your countertops have a lot of veining or patterning, you can choose subway tiles that pick up on one of the colors in the veining.
-This can create a cohesive look and tie the different elements of your kitchen together.
-For example, if your countertops have grey and white veining, you could choose white subway tiles with a light gray grout.
+If your countertops have a lot of veining or patterning, select subway tiles that highlight one of the colors in the veining.
+This creates a cohesive look and ties the different elements of your kitchen together.
+For example, if your countertops feature grey and white veining, white subway tiles with a light gray grout can seamlessly unify the design.
+To enhance this effect, consider matching hardware or accessories, such as cabinet handles, to the grout or tile color for added harmony.

 Complementary Color